 2021 compo

-The watch in the second example is reference to the time/deadline by which the protagonist should fulfil his/her promise, whereas in the third example, the watch is the protagonist’s reward for fulfilling his/her promise.
+The watch in the second example reminds the character of the deadline to fulfill their promise, while in the third example, the watch is a reward for completing the promise.

-The hamburger and watch are both rewards for fulfilling a promise in the second and third examples respectively.
-However, as a watch tends to cost more than a hamburger, it stands to reason that the task to be fulfilled is more challenging in the third example than in the second example.
+Both the hamburger and the watch serve as rewards in the second and third examples, but since a watch usually costs more than a hamburger, the task in the third example is likely more difficult than in the second.

 Step Four: Write your composition